ADHD Therapy

 HOW DO I KNOW IF I OR MY CHILD HAS ADHD?

-A.D.H.D.
-(A Poem by ADHD expert Dr Ed.
-Hallowell)
+A poem by ADHD expert Dr Ed.
+Hallowell

 Take my hand and come with me,